UFC Fight Night: Iaquinta vs. Cowboy: Predictions & Analysis

 A few statistical edges stand out.
 Gagnon throws significantly more leather — a 3.4 sig. strike per minute gap.
 Gagnon is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Smith has tighter striking defense, making opponents miss more often.

 The Pick: Cole Smith over Mitch Gagnon.
-This is essentially a pick'em.
-The model nudges toward Smith at 55%, but there's almost nothing separating these two.
-Notably, the betting market has Smith at 46% implied while our model sees 55% — a 8-point disagreement that could signal value.
+The model gives Smith a slight nod at 56% — this could easily go either way.
+Notably, the betting market has Smith at 46% implied while our model sees 56% — a 9-point disagreement that could signal value.

 Methodology